danielsartor/helloprint-challenge/README.md

 - Docker Compose

 ## SETUP ENVIROMENT
-Open your terminal and run `docker-compose up -d`
+Open your terminal and run the following command
+`docker-compose up -d`

 When the installation is done run the following commands from the CONFIG folder to create the connect configuration.